 • Drain the cans of corn and green chilis to avoid a runny dip.

 • Freshly shredded cheese melts better than packaged shredded cheese.
+Pepper jack adds heat, but you can swap in Monterey Jack for a milder version.

 • Serve with corn chips, Tortilla Chips, Fritos, Doritos, or crackers.

-Crockpot.
-Mix as directed and place in a crock pot.
+Crockpot.ย Mix as directed and place in a crock pot.
 Heat on LOW for 2-3 hours until.
 Turn to the warm setting when serving.

 Prep ahead.
 Mix up the dip the day before, cover, and refrigerate until you’re ready to bake.

-Store leftovers in an airtight container in the refrigerator for 3-4 days or in the freezer for 3-4 months.
-Reheat small portions in the microwave.
+Store leftovers in an airtight container in the refrigerator for 3-4 days or in the freezer for 3-4 months.ย Reheat small portions in the microwave.
 Larger portions can be heated in a slow cooker or oven.

 Nutrition